Cognition: Definition

 Cognitions are mental processes that deal with knowledge, involving the acquisition, transformation, storage, retrieval, and use of information.
-For example, these processes occur when reading an article, as sensory information about the text is acquired and preexisting linguistic knowledge is retrieved to interpret the meaning.
-This information is then transformed as different ideas are linked, resulting in the storage of information as memories and beliefs are formed.
+For example, these processes occur when reading an article, as sensory input about the text is acquired and preexisting linguistic knowledge is retrieved to interpret the text's meaning.
+This content is then transformed as different ideas are linked, resulting in the storage of information as memories and beliefs are formed.

 Cognitions are a pervasive part of mental life, and many cognitive processes happen simultaneously.
 They are essential for understanding and interacting with the world by making individuals aware of their environment and helping them plan and execute appropriate responses.
-Thought is a paradigmatic form of cognition.
+Thought is a characteristic form of cognition.
 It considers ideas, analyzes information, draws inferences, solves problems, and forms beliefs.
 However, cognition is not limited to abstract reasoning and encompasses diverse psychological processes, including perception, attention, memory, language, and decision-making.
 It is debated whether or under what conditions feelings, emotions, and other affects qualify as cognitions.
 Some controversial views associated with cognitivism argue that all mental phenomena are cognitions.

-Cognitive activities can happen consciously, like when a person deliberately analyzes a problem step by step.
+Cognitive activities can happen consciously, such as when a person deliberately analyzes a problem step by step.
 They can also take place unconsciously, such as automatic mechanisms responsible for language processing and facial recognition.
-Rationalists typically emphasize the role of basic principles and inferences in the generation of knowledge.
-Empiricists, by contrast, highlight sensory processes as the ultimate source of all knowledge of the world, arguing that all cognitive processes deal with sensory input.
-Many fields of inquiry study cognition, including psychology, cognitive science, neurology, and philosophy.
-While research focuses primarily on the human mind, cognition is not limited to humans and encompasses animal and artificial cognition.
+Many fields of inquiry study cognition, including psychology, cognitive science, neuroscience, and philosophy.
+While research focuses primarily on the human mind, cognition is not limited to humans and encompasses animal and artificial forms.